Philly officials criticize Kamala Harris’ campaign for overlooking their role in winning Pennsylvania: ‘They’ll blame us if we lose’

 The Harris campaign pointed to what it called a historically robust operation in the state and noted a long list of recent appearances by local surrogates, including at least seven with Parker between July and September.

 Rodriguez said the campaign has spent more than any previous Democratic presidential campaign on outreach to Black and Latino communities in Pennsylvania.
-And Harris, who visited Bucks County Wednesday, is campaigning here often, Rodriguez said, “spending 1 out of 3 days in the state in September.”
+And Harris, who visited Bucks County on Wednesday, is campaigning here often, Rodriguez said, “spending 1 out of 3 days in the state in September.”

-Harris inherited President Joe Biden’s campaign team when he withdrew from the race in July, making Harris the first woman of color to lead a major party ticket.
+Harris inherited President Joe Biden’s campaign team when he withdrew from the race in July, making Harris the first woman of color to lead a major-party ticket.

 Biden’s staff said in the spring that his Philadelphia operation would be run independently from the Philadelphia Democratic City Committee.
 The local party has also long been criticized for a lack of coordination between the thousands of committee people tasked with getting out the vote citywide.